aquiladive/ECommerce-Website/README.md

 ## Setup
 None.
-Open "mainpage.html" to start browsing the site from its main page.
+Download all the files, then open "mainpage.html" to start browsing the site from its main page.
+It is best viewed using a laptop or computer, as the site pages have not been optimised for different screens.

 ## Other Info